 Blood and Pixels

 Developed by Shengqu Games and Immortal Studio, Bloodline: The Last Royal Vampire is the latest title from Crunchyroll Games.
-As far as I could tell, the turn-based gacha RPG doesn’t have a direct connection to any shows on the streaming service.
-However, if an anime adaption is on the table, I can’t say I’m particularly excited about it.
+While inspired by a manga, the turn-based gacha RPG doesn’t have a direct connection to any shows on the streaming service.
+However, if the game is indicative of the books, I can’t say I’m looking forward to the anime.

 Crunchyroll’s latest game opens with a chance encounter between the vampire princess Lilo and the sibling Ren and Leah.
 She promptly reveals to Ren his sister Leah is a ghost, something he was apparently unaware of.
 Before he can process this reveal, a team of monster hunters attacks the group.
 Not fully understanding what he’s getting into, Ren forms a pact with Lilo, offering his blood for her protection.
 The trio then embarks on a quest to escape the forces of the Holy Land and aid in Lilo’s search for her father.